 - ✓ Individual trees can satisfy multiple benefits.
 For example, three large oak trees with cavities could satisfy the mast tree and cavity tree recommendations, as well as the large, old tree consideration. - ✓ Retention of both vigorous and decadent trees will provide an array of benefits. - ✓ In general, species diversity is encouraged when selecting trees to retain - ✓ Large trees and snags are >12 inches dbh, and preferably >18 inches dbh. - ✓ Trees retained can be scattered uniformly throughout a stand or irregularly dispersed, as single trees, groups, and patches.
 Retention in aggregated patches (0.1-2 acres) generally provides the most benefits.
 The general recommended strategy is to retain irregularly distributed patches along with scattered groups and individuals. - ✓ Patches retained can satisfy multiple benefits.
-For example, at stand rotation, an unharvested buffer along a stream may satisfy BMP (water quality) and reserve tree retention guidelines. - ✓ Retention of snag diversity (species and size) can potentially provide the greatest array of benefits. - ✓ Snags that are determined to be a threat to human safety can be cut and retained on site as coarse woody debris. - ✓ Clearly designate, in writing and/or by marking, which trees should be retained (not cut) prior to any cutting operations.
+For example, at stand rotation, an unharvested buffer along a stream may satisfy BMP (water quality) and reserve tree retention guidelines. - Retain as many snags as possible.
+Retention of snag diversity (species and size) can potentially provide the greatest array of benefits.
+Snags that are determined to be a threat to human safety can be cut and retained on site as coarse woody debris. - Clearly designate, in writing and/or by marking, which trees should be retained (not cut) prior to any cutting operations.

-2.A Retain and limit disturbance to down woody debris (coarse woody debris (CWD) and fine woody debris (FWD)) already present.
+2.A Retain and limit disturbance to down coarse woody debris (CWD) already present, except on skid trails and landings.